Top 7 Theme Parks for the Holidays

 Highlights: Dollywood is among the best theme parks in the country and features award-winning shows and attractions ranging from thrill rides to family rides, most of which are available (weather permitting) during the holiday event.

-Fly into: McGhee Tyson Airport in Knoxville, TN
+Fly into: McGhee Tyson Airport in Knoxville, Tennessee

 3. Tokyo Disney Resort